remla25-team14/model-training/README.md

 - Git
 - Make
 - Conda (for environment management)
+- DagsHub account (create one at https://dagshub.com if you don't have it)

 ### 1. Environment Setup
 First, create and activate a conda environment: